CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 Note that there may be illegal memory accesses for those implementations that compute index `k` if the array size and block sizes are too big such that there is an integer overflow.
 The limit is `blockSize 2` for `SIZE = 1 << 30`.
 Reducing `SIZE` by a factor of 2 (one less bit shift) allows `blockSize` to be doubled at most. (e.g. limit is `blockSize 8` for `SIZE = 1 << 28`).

 ## Performance Analysis

+It should be noted that due to the randomness of array generation (the distribution of random numbers generated), the main program was ran *five* times, each time saving the recorded clock time for all configurations.
+The five runs were then averaged to be used for plotting of data below.
+The raw data stored in an excel file can be found at `writeup/rawdata.xlsx`.

 * Roughly optimize the block sizes of each of your implementations for minimal run time on your GPU.